kenanwang/kenanwang.github.io/resources.md

 A good one stop shop for learning AI is from Andriy Burkov, [The Hundred-Page Language Model Book](https://www.thelmbook.com/).

 Andreessen Horowitz is an important venture capital fund that has kept a close eye on AI for years, they've done a good job of collecting what they consider [the canonical documents on modern AI as of 2023](https://a16z.com/ai-canon/).
-Make your way through this, you've got a real strong foundation.
+Make your way through this and you'll have a strong foundation.

 Lastly and perhaps most importantly, much thinking on AI ethics is shallow, [Vervaeke](https://a.co/d/74PrAf2) is anything but.